Autonomic Disorders

 - Present in >50% of neurogenic OH patients — makes treatment challenging

-- Management: elevate head of bed 30°, avoid supine position during day, short-acting nitro patch at bedtime (remove in AM)
+- Management: elevate head of bed 10–15° (~6–9 inches), avoid supine position during day, low-dose transdermal nitroglycerin patch at bedtime (removed in AM)

 Treatment of Orthostatic Hypotension